josephgarnier/cmake-modules-collection/README.md

 ## 💻 Development

 Several *commands* and *scripts* are available for the development of this project, including: build system generation and cleanup, documentation generation, test execution.
+The scripts are stored in the project root, and the commands can be run from a command prompt.

-Commands are also written as **Visual Studio Code tasks** in `.vscode/tasks.json` and can be launched from the [command palette](https://code.visualstudio.com/docs/editor/tasks).
+If you are a VS Code user, all commands have been written as **Visual Studio Code tasks** in `.vscode/tasks.json` and can be launched from the [command palette](https://code.visualstudio.com/docs/editor/tasks).
 Many of them can also be run from the [Visual Studio Code CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
-Scripts are stored in the project root.

-The use of commands and scripts is described below, they must be run from the root project directory:
+The use of commands and scripts is described below, in the order of execution of a complete and classic sequence of build phases.
+They must be executed from the root project directory:

 - To **clean** the buildsystem (remove content of `build/`, `doc/` and `bin/`):